 Anne is the Anthropology and Archaeology Librarian for the UW Libraries.
 She reads a lot of graphic novels and comics, which explains why she has so many geeky posters in her office.

-Mel has been Head of the Engineering Library here at UW since March, 2000.
-He came to UW from the University of Kansas, where he was Engineering Librarian, then Coordinator of Science and Engineering Resources and Services.
-Prior to that, Mel was Assistant Engineering Librarian at the University of Illinois at Urbana-Champaign (UIUC).
-He received his BA in Classical Civilizations and his MS in Library and Information Science, both from UIUC.
-Mel's professional interests include initiating and supporting positive change in the current system of scholarly communication (he currently serves as Chair of the UW Libraries Scholarly Communication Steering Committee), and in the training and mentoring of new sci-tech librarians.
-His non-professional interests include a variety of college and professional sports, in particular baseball and the Seattle Storm, and delighting in the long-standing but to date still unsuccessful hunt for the perfect microbrewed beer.
+Mel has been Head of the Engineering Library at UW since March, 2000.
+He has particular responsibility for the departments of Aeronautics & Astronautics, Industrial & Systems Engineering and Mechanical Engineering, but has experience supporting just about any engineering subject area.
+He held earlier engineering librarian positions at the University of Kansas and the University of Illinois at Urbana-Champaign (UIUC).
+He received both his BA in Classical Civilizations and his MS in Library and Information Science from UIUC.
+Mel's professional interests include initiating/supporting positive change in the current system of scholarly communication and in the training and mentoring of new sci-tech librarians.
+His non-professional interests include a variety of college (Illinois, KU, UW) and professional sports, in particular the St. Louis Cardinals and the Seattle Storm.
+He's also interested in many things science fiction, and delights in the long-standing but to date still unsuccessful hunt for the perfect microbrewed beer.

 Thom Deardorff is the Coordinator for Access Services and the Libraries Copyright Officer for the University of Washington Libraries.
 He is responsible for circulation operations for the UW Libraries; the management of Suzzallo main collection and offsite shelving facility housing almost 3 million volumes; and Interlibrary Loan and Document Delivery Services.
 Recent projects include the consolidation of two interlibrary loan units, the implementation of a pull and scan service for print-only journal articles and departmental delivery of library material for UW faculty.
 Thom also serves as the Libraries Copyright Officer and has been interested in copyright and intellectual property issues for many years.
 He served as a member and chair of ACRL's Copyright Committee.
 He has recently worked with the Graduate School to successfully implement electronic theses and dissertations, developing copyright guidelines and counseling students on publishing and copyright issues.
 In the past two years he has taught LIS 550, Information in Social Context, drawing on his experience with copyright, privacy, professional ethics and intellectual freedom.
 Thom spends his off hours with his family and at times plays the bass for local bands of varying merit.

 My main job in the Libraries is behind the scenes as the Music/Media Cataloging Librarian.
 I came to UW in 1988 and have sought ways to interact with students from the beginning.
-I have mentored over 40 volunteers and students in the ISchool over the years and am now branching out to work with undergraduates.
-In addition to the extensive research I do in order to catalog materials in our online catalog, I have written a webbibliography on my passion, double wind quintet music.
+I have mentored over 40 volunteers, some of them students in the ISchool, over the years and am now branching out to work with undergraduates.
+In addition to the extensive research I do in order to catalog materials in our online catalog, I have written a webibliography on my passion, double wind quintet music.
 My evenings are full of music since I play in a number of music groups around Seattle, including a band that plays for the circus school (SANCA).

 Judith is the Head of the Southeast Asia Section in the Libraries, and an Affiliate faculty in the Jackson School of International Studies.
 She has a Masters in Library Science from UC Berkeley and a Ph.D. from the UW History Department (she wrote on the intellectual environment of 1930s Viet Nam).
 Her undergraduate degree is in Southeast Asian History, from the School of Oriental and African Studies, London University.
 She has worked in Singapore as a Librarian, and spent nearly two years researching for her Ph.D. in Viet Nam and France.
 Before coming to UW twenty years ago, she worked as an Archivist for a Vietnam War collection at U Mass Boston, and at the National Security Archive in Washington D.C., a project working to release and publish U.S. national security documentation.
 She remains committed to ensuring research access to information in its various forms.